Licensing services available during COVID-19

 - application form

-Once you have all of the above you should attend the Licensing Office to submit your application at:
+Once you have all of the above you should email the Licensing Team at firstname.lastname@example.org to submit your application where you will be given an appointment to submit this to us in person.

 Your application will then be processed and allocated to a licensing Officer who will contact you to arrange a convenient appointment for an interview.